BoogerMan2103/rorg/README.md

 # ROrgParser - Rust Org-Mode File Parser

-A command-line tool for parsing Emacs org-mode files written in Rust.
+A command-line & tui tool for parsing Emacs org-mode files written in Rust.
 This parser extracts the hierarchical structure of org-mode files, including headings, statuses, tags, and content.

+> after several tries vibecoding this I realize it would probably better to move to pure emacs with only org mode

 ## Features